vibeus/vibe-website/content/contact/influencer.md

           type: textarea
       - - name: what_does_your_ideal_partnership_with_vibe_look_like_
           placeholder: What does your ideal partnership with Vibe look like?
+          type: textarea
       - - name: instagram_account
           placeholder: Instagram Account
         - name: how_many_followers_do_you_have_on_instagram_
-          placeholder: How many followers do you have on Instagram?
+          placeholder: How many followers do you have on Ins?
       - - name: youtube_channel
           placeholder: YouTube Channel
         - name: how_many_followers_do_you_have_on_youtube_